Table of Contents

 Automation timing is important.
 Using the GoHighLevel workflows, you can add delays between the actions so that the messages do not seem like you were in such a hurry.
 You can pause the action by minutes, hours, or even days.

 After downloading a resource by a lead, it may be a good idea to wait a day prior to sending a follow-up email.
 If you still receive no response, a reminder might be sent two days later.
-This method follows the normal pattern of follow-ups when dealing with a person.
+This method follows the normal pattern of follow-ups when dealing with a person and is commonly used in ghl automations.

 Real-World Use Cases for GoHighLevel Workflows